Abhijeet-ps/Fluttetris/README.md

 ## Controls

-Control Tetrominos with keyboard or gestures.
+Control Tetrominos with a keyboard or gestures.

 | Action                  | Key   | Gesture                 |
 |-------------------------|-------|-------------------------|